 Primary Malignant Bone Tumors

 Tumor development and progression is usually multicentric and often involves the bone marrow so diffusely that bone marrow aspiration is diagnostic.
-Imaging studies usually show sharply circumscribed lytic lesions or diffuse demineralization.
+Unlike in metastatic disease, a radionuclide bone scan may not reliably show lesions and skeletal surveys should be done.
+Skeletal surveys typically show sharply circumscribed lytic lesions (punched-out lesions) or diffuse demineralization.
 Rarely, the lesion can appear as sclerotic or as diffuse osteopenia, especially in a vertebral body.
 An isolated single myeloma lesion without systemic marrow involvement is called a plasmacytoma.

-Osteosarcoma (osteogenic sarcoma) is the 2nd most common primary bone tumor and is highly malignant.
+Osteosarcoma is the 2nd most common primary bone tumor and is highly malignant.
 It is most common among people aged 10 to 25, although it can occur at any age.
 Osteosarcoma produces malignant osteoid (immature bone) from tumor bone cells.
 Osteosarcoma usually develops around the knee (distal femur more often than proximal tibia) or in other long bones, particularly the metaphyseal-diaphyseal area, and may metastasize, usually to lung or other bone.
 Pain and swelling are the usual symptoms.

-Treatment is a combination of chemotherapy and surgery.
-Use of adjuvant chemotherapy increases survival from < 20% to > 65% at 5 yr.
-Chemotherapy usually begins before any surgery.
-Decreased tumor size on x-ray, decreased pain level, and decreased serum alkaline phosphatase indicate some response, but the desired response is for > 95% tumor necrosis on mapping of the resected specimen.
+Treatment of osteosarcoma is a combination of chemotherapy and surgery.
+Use of adjuvant chemotherapy increases survival from < 20% to > 65% at 5 years.
+Neoadjuvant chemotherapy begins before surgical resection.
+Decreased tumor size on x-ray, decreased pain level, and decreased serum alkaline phosphatase indicate some response, but the desired response is for > 95% tumor necrosis on histologic mapping of the resected specimen by the pathologist.
 After several courses of chemotherapy (over several months), limb-sparing surgery and limb reconstruction can proceed.
-In limb-sparing surgery, the tumor is resected en bloc, including all surrounding reactive tissue and a rim of surrounding normal tissue; to avoid microscopic spillage of tumor cells, the tumor is not violated.
-More than 85% of patients can be treated with limb-sparing surgery without decreasing the long-term survival rate.
-Continuation of chemotherapy after surgery is usually necessary.
-If there is nearly complete tumor necrosis (about 95%) from preoperative chemotherapy, 5-yr survival rate is > 90%.
+On occasion, a surgical amputation is done before the start of chemotherapy for a fungating tumor.
+The goal is to treat the early micrometastatic disease assumed to be present even if not seen on staging imaging studies.

 Periosteal osteosarcoma is more of a cartilage surface tumor that is malignant.
 It is often located on the mid-shaft femur and appears as a sunburst on x-ray.
 Likelihood of metastases for periosteal osteosarcomas is much greater than for well-differentiated parosteal osteosarcomas, but somewhat less than for typical osteosarcomas.
-Parosteal osteosarcomas require surgical en bloc resection but no chemotherapy.
 Most of the time, periosteal osteosarcomas are treated similarly to conventional osteosarcomas with chemotherapy and surgical en bloc resection.